/

 Is Verizon Fios worth it in 2026?

 Yes.
-Verizon Fios remains one of the stronger home internet products in the U.S. where it is available, especially for buyers who want a true fiber connection instead of a cable-style compromise.
+Verizon Fios remains one of the stronger home internet products in the U.S. where it is available, especially for buyers who want a true fiber connection with stronger upload performance than cable alternatives.

 Why is Verizon Fios only rated 8.4?